reefer42/Xkaliber-repo/README.md

         ```
       * Use the "previous SteamVR" option in compatibility settings.
 (TRY WITHOUT CHANGING compatibility FIRST AS IT SHOULD WORK WITHOUT NEEDING TO SET COMPATIBILITY)

-      * **Note:** Does support Wayland but works best on x11.
+      * **Note:** Does support Wayland.
 Works great on handhelds running APT-based OS, such as Steam Deck, GPD, and Legion Go.

   * **Flexible Waydroid Installation:** Install Waydroid in an isolated container with full hardware access.
 Choose optional packages like Magisk, GApps, and Libndk for a customized Android experience on your Linux device.
   *